AzureAiDevs/hub/website/2023-aia/2023-04-29-azure-personalizer/index.md

     page_url="https://azureaidevs.github.io/hub/2023-aia/day27"
     image_url="https://raw.githubusercontent.com/AzureAiDevs/hub/main/website/static/img/2023-aia/banner-day27.png"
     title="Enhance CX with Azure Personalizer"
-    description= "🏭Welcome to day 27 of #30DaysOfAzureAI.
-Maximize your business results with Azure Personalizer - a machine learning-based service that creates personalized experiences for your customers based on their preferences and behavior.
-Learn how to build and integrate this powerful tool to provide tailored content and actions to a large user base." hashtags="AzurePersonalizer"
+    description= "🏭Welcome to day 27 of #30DaysOfAzureAI. 🏭Welcome to day 27 of #30DaysOfAzureAI.
+Maximize your business results with Azure Personalizer - a machine learning-based service that creates personalized experiences for your customers based on their preferences and behavior." hashtags="AzurePersonalizer"
     hashtag="#30DaysOfAzureAi"
 />